 A: Everyone on the hill must have a lift ticket, which are offered at a discounted rate for Snow School participants when purchasing a minimum of 5 lessons.
 Beginner Centre lift tickets are also available.
-We recommend that students spend a little extra time practicing their newly acquired skills after the lesson in order to enhance their learning.There is no charge for lift tickets for children age 5 or under.
+We recommend that students spend a little extra time practicing their newly acquired skills after the lesson in order to enhance their learning.There is a $5 charge for lift tickets for children age 5 or under.

 Q: How early do I have to arrive for my lesson?

 A: That depends on if you are renting equipment or not.
 If you are renting equipment, you should be here a minimum of 1 hour before your lesson so that you have time to check in at the Snow School Desk, pick up your rentals and have time to spare before your lesson.
 If you have your own equipment, 30 minutes should be sufficient.
 On the first day of a program, you should arrive 2 hours early if you are renting and 1 hour if you have your own equipment.

 Q: What do I do if I am late for my lesson?

 A: There is usually a Snow School Facilitator stationed at the Snow School Sign for about 15 minutes after lesson start time to help latecomers.
 They will be able to help you find your instructor.
 Normally this entails standing around by the bottom of the lift until the class comes down.
 If you cannot find your instructor or a facilitator to assist you, please report to the Snow School Desk.
 It is always best to be on time for your lesson.